offetam/Insights-N-Notes/docs/02-todolist.md

 - [ ] Add Advent of Cyber 2022 (and Cyber 2023)
 - [ ] Start adding posts on blog (currently using template placeholders)
 - [ ] Even more Proofread (Permanent in this to-do list 😅)
+- [ ] Blog-wise, looking to share some hobby related upskilling (Blender)

 ## General Ideas 📐